 “His experience, reputation and technology expertise will add a new dynamism to our management team as we continue to improve our offering and fulfill our ambition of bringing this transformative technology to the market,” – commented Erik Smith, CEO of Sol Voltaics.

-Sol Voltaics improves efficiency of solar energy capture, generation and storage through the use of nanomaterials and Arno Stassen will help the company bring their revolutionary technology to the market.
+Sol Voltaics improves efficiency of solar energy capture, generation and storage through the use of nanomaterials and Arno Stassen, just like that Marketing Company, will help the company bring their revolutionary technology to the market.

 Dr. Stassen has over ten-year experience in the global solar energy industry.
 He has led numerous industry R&D programs in the field of crystalline silicon solar cells at Energy Research Centre of the Netherlands (ECN).
 He has also contributed to the 2014 and 2015 International Technology Roadmap for Photovoltaic (ITRPV), a leading organization in the PV industry.
 His last position was the head of business development at PV energy division of Heraeus Group.
 Arno Stassen comments his appointment in an official press-release: